-We have supplied 3 sizes of spacers to be used on your application.
-The rotor spacing on rear ends can vary, so we have supplied 3 different sizes for trial and error.

-Start with the medium sized spacer and place them on the four bolts you just put on.
+We have supplied spacers for each side of the rear end to be used on your application.
+Place the spacers on the four bolts you just put on.
 (Shown below).

 7. Install the caliper mounting brackets

 Take bracket #2 and align it so the four holes on bracket #2 match the bolts that are in bracket #1.
 (Shown Below)